ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Who to Sample**

-Simulants currently living in the US are eligible for sampling.
 For surveys, there is a much more significant amount of non-response bias compared to the annual census.
 Participation will be determined in a two step process.